 SNIA’s 18th Storage Developer Conference is officially a success, with 124 general and breakout sessions; Cloud Interoperability, Kinetic Storage, and SMB3 plugfests; ten Birds-of-a-Feather Sessions, and amazing networking among 450+ attendees.
 Sessions on NVMe over Fabrics won the title of most attended, but Persistent Memory, Object Storage, and Performance were right behind.
-Many thanks to SDC 2016 Sponsors, who engaged attendees in exciting technology … Continue reading
+Many thanks to SDC 2016 Sponsors, who engaged attendees in exciting technology discussions.… Continue reading

 We had a tremendous response to our recent Webcast “Use Cases for iSCSI and FCoE – Where Each Makes Sense.”
 We had a lot of questions that we didn’t have time to address, so here are answers to them all.
 If you think of additional questions, please feel free to comment on this blog.

 Q. You stated that FCoE requires End to End DCB connectivity.
 That is not entirely true if you have native Fibre Channel storage.